PhilippeItsMe/ci-porfolio3-py/README.md

     <li>I tried first to update the target position from the user and the computer inside the class, but I was putting the user and the computer guess in the same list and creating confusion between you targeted what position</li>
     <li>I did put "," between the argument of my functions creating bugs </li>
     <li>I first didn't define my score var in the main as global creating a scope issue.</li>
+    <li>PEP8 raised some needed and unneeded space issues, all solved</li>
+    <li>While asking the player name, the input was not correctly check, I corrected the issue following my mentor input</li>
 </ul>

 <h3>Existing bug : None</h3>